 Severe air pollution is a significant health concern in several major metropolises across the world.
 Students, staff and faculty who travel to places like Beijing, Mexico City or New Delhi will likely encounter days when air particulates are dense, causing potential travel disruptions and increased health risks.

 When air quality readings reach Air Quality Index (AQI) ratings of “unhealthy” or “hazardous” levels, Northwestern personnel can mitigate against some of the ill effects by following the tips below:

-- Be mindful of the possible health effects of air pollution (e.g. itchy eyes, throat or nose; coughing; trouble breathing; headaches; chest pain, etc.)
+- Know the possible health effects of air pollution (e.g. itchy eyes, throat or nose; coughing; trouble breathing; headaches; chest pain, etc.) and the impact of seasonal changes

-- There are several resources that can provide real-time air quality readings, including AirNow, the World Health Organization, BeijingAir and AQICN
+- Monitor air quality readings provided by AirNow, the World Health Organization, BeijingAir or AQICN